ecilasun/tinysys/software/samples/README.md

 ```
 On windows:
 riscvtool -sendfile myprogram.elf

 On Linux and MacOS:
 ./riscvtool -sendfile myprogram.elf

+Alternatively, you might want to provide a COM port name:
+riscvtool -sendfile \\.\COM6 myprogram.elf
 ```

 followed by the name of your binary + Enter: